Purdue-CS193/homework-0-mattkrnwn/index.md

+# Matthew Kurniawan's First CS193 Homework
+- The TAs
+- The easy to follow instructions
+- The teaching of useful and current technologies
+- the vibes <3

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.